Past Perfect Tense

 Example:

-Ahmed had been a student at Golden College since he was seventeen and planned to stay till the completion of his study.
+Ahmed had been a student at Golden College since he was seventeen and planned to stay till the completion of his studies.

-He started his studies at Golden College a few years before and wants to continue his studies until he completes his studies.
+He started his studies at Golden College a few years ago and wants to continue his studies until he completes his studies.

 The past perfect tense is used to express an action that began before the time of speaking in the past and stopped at that time or just before it.